Icelandic culinary heritage

 Baked Wild Cod with Cherry Tomatoes

-This dish is quick, easy and rewarding.
+This dish is easy and rewarding.
 It’s basically the trifecta of food: hardly any prep time, short cooking time and numerous health benefits in every mouthful.

 Food destination Iceland